Klortho/dtd-diagram/README.md

-# D3 animated XML schema diagrams
+# Interactive, animated DTD schema diagrams

 This is a D3 implementation of the old XML
 Near & Far diagrams.
-See this [Key to the Near & Far Diagrams](http://jatspan.org/niso/publishing-1.1d3/#p=nfd) and the following pages, for examples of what they look like.
+See this [Key to the Near & Far Diagrams](http://jatspan.org/niso/publishing-1.1d3/#p=nfd) and the following pages, for examples of what Near & Far diagrams look like.

+To run this:

+* clone the repo
+* run `./setup` to fetch some dependencies
+* install DtdAnalyzer
+* `xsltproc daz2json.xsl JATS-journalpublishing1.daz.xml>JATS-journalpublishing1.json`
+* Bring up index.html, served through a web server, in a browser

 # Credits